-

 The House That Jack Built

-Read more: The House That Jack BuiltThe devil mistakes aesthetics for art, disdains the body, and in close-up he’s one dull mofo.
-Lars Von Trier grabs your head and shoves it into the vortex of any subject he chooses to examine.
-It’s never a pleasant journey, but he delivers.
-I gave it four stars, not five, although in its way, it is…
+Read more: The House That Jack BuiltThe devil mistakes aesthetics for art, disdains the body, and in close-up is one dull mofo.
+Von Trier grabs your head and shoves it into the vortex of any subject he chooses to examine.
+Never a pleasant journey, but he delivers.
+I gave it four stars, not five, although in its way, it’s perfect.
+A film…

 -